List of Cthulhu Mythos deities: Aletheia

-Aletheia (The End of the Darkness) is a god-like entity symbolizing or incarnating the truth.
-Named after the Greek goddess of truth, it manifests as a vast spiral of manifold titanic hands with a single cycloptic eye in each palm as in the Hamsa, and kilometric wire-like protrusions able to ensnare living beings, replacing their spinal bone in puppet-like fashion.
-Introduced in Dylan Dog issue 374, In the plot, the entity has clear features of an Outer God rather than a Great Old One as well as an appearance vaguely resembling that of Yog-Sothoth, and is invoked by a deranged prophet with words in Naacal or R'lyehan language almost coinciding with those featured in Cthulhu's invocation, with R'lyeh replaced with Z'lyeh.
+Aletheia (The End of the Darkness) is likely an Outer God symbolizing or incarnating the truth.
+This deity originates from the Greek goddess of truth, it manifests as a vast spiral of manifold titanic hands with a single cycloptic eye in each palm (as in Hamsa amulets), and kilometer-long wire-like protrusions able to ensnare living beings, replacing their spinal bone in puppet-like fashion.
+Introduced in Dylan Dog issue 374, In the plot, the entity has clear features of an Outer God rather than a Great Old One, as well as an appearance vaguely resembling that of Yog-Sothoth, and is invoked by a deranged prophet with words in Naacal or R'lyehan language almost coinciding with those featured in Cthulhu's invocation, with R'lyeh replaced with Z'lyeh.

+Ancient Ones

+Ancient Ones are the guardian deities of the Ultimate Gate, who conceal their physical forms beneath hooded cloaks.
+They serve Yog-Sothoth and stand upon a massive hexagonal pedestal engraved with hieroglyphs beyond the First Gate, where they decide whether to grant visitors a head for the Ultimate Gate.
+According to one theory, they may be manifestations of Yog-Sothoth and, at the same time, individuals who reached the Ultimate Gate in the distant past.

+They are led by 'Umr at-Tawil, who is known as the Most Ancient One and is considered the avatar or servant of Yog-Sothoth.

 Azathoth

-Azathoth, sometimes referred to as the "Blind Idiot God", is a monster who rules the Outer Gods, created them (along with many other worlds) and thus effectively serves as the supreme deity of the Cthulhu Mythos.
+Azathoth (Blind Idiot God, Nuclear chaos, Daemon Sultan, Lord of All) is a deity who rules the Outer Gods, created them (along with many other worlds) and thus effectively serves as the supreme deity of the Cthulhu Mythos.
 His title of blind idiot god is in reference to his detachment from the affairs of humans, and as being incomprehensible to the human mind.
+However, in later works, it is sometimes said to have been stripped of its intelligence by the Elder Gods, while at other times it is suggested that it is called “blind idiot god” precisely because it is irrational and primordial.

 Azhorra-Tha

-Azhorra-Tha is an Outer God imprisoned on the planet Mars, as it fled from Earth after the imprisonment of the Great Old Ones.
+Azhorra-Tha is a Lesser Outer God who is imprisoned on the planet Mars by an Elder Sign, as it fled from Earth after the imprisonment of the Great Old Ones.
 Its appearance is that of an insectoid to toad-like squid, but its shape continuously changes, emitting an awful buzz.
-The Mi-Go discovered the prison of Azhorra-Tha the millennia after, and made everything to not reveal its location to any human being.
+The Mi-Go discovered the prison of Azhorra-Tha in the following millennia, and made every effort not to reveal its location to any human being.

+B'ar-Zok

+B'ar-Zok (Ancient Evil, Son of None) is an Outer God who was born from nothing long before the dawn of time.

+Although it devoured a large part of the universe during the Great Old Ones' immature era, as countless Great Old Ones matured and began devouring the universe themselves, he created his own domain and took up residence there.

+B'ar-Zok appears in A. P. Sessler's “The Ancient Evil”.